aimhubio/aim/README.md

 ## Installation
 To install Aim, you need to have python3 and pip3 installed in your environment
-1. Install Aim python packaage
+1. Install Aim python package
 ```shell
 $ pip3 install aim-cli
 ```
-Aim Development Environment requires Docker to be installed in the environment.
+In order to start Aim Development Environment you need to have Docker installed.
-Run the command to start the aim development environment.
 ```shell
 $ aim up
 ```

 ## Command Line Interface

-Aim CLI offers a simple interface to easily organize and record the experiments.
+Aim CLI offers a simple interface to easily organize and record your experiments.
-Paired with the [PyThon Library](#python-library), Aim becomes a powerful utility to record, search and compare AI experiments.
+Paired with the [PyThon Library](#python-library), Aim is a powerful utility to record, search and compare AI experiments.
-This is how the commands look like:
+Here are the set of commands supported:

 | Command       | Description                                                          |